LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

 \subsubsection{Prompt Construction}

-Prompt engineering \cite{wang2024software} is used to interact with the LLM (GPT-4o \cite{hurst2024gpt}).
-This involves designing a task description, which is passed as input to the LLM.
-Zero-shot and few-shot prompting are among the most widely used strategies With zero-shot prompting, the model receives only the task description (without any examples), and must generate the output based only on these instructions.
+Prompt engineering \cite{wang2024software} involves interacting with the LLM, designing a task description that is passed as input to the LLM.
+Zero-shot and few-shot prompting are among the most widely used strategies \cite{arora2024generating}.
+With zero-shot prompting, the model receives only the task description (without any examples) and must generate the output based only on these instructions.
+Few-shot prompting, in contrast, provides the model with a small number of examples, which help to guide it towards the expected response or output.

-Our study used a streamlined (but effective) zero‑shot prompting strategy.
-Specifically, we designed two prompts: Prompt \#1 for generating the CFG and Prompt \#2 for creating the corresponding test cases.
-Prompt \#1 provides unambiguous guidance to the LLM by combining a concise, well‑structured instruction set with an explicit CFG-construction algorithm.
-The LLM is also instructed to present the generated CFG in JSON format.
+Our study used a streamlined zero-shot prompting strategy, involving two prompts: Prompt \#1 to generate the CFG; and Prompt \#2 to create the corresponding test cases.
+Prompt \#1 provides unambiguous guidance to the LLM by combining a concise, well-structured instruction set with an explicit CFG-construction algorithm.
+It also instructs the LLM to present the generated CFG in JSON format.

 Figure~\ref{fig:Fig3_2_prompt} shows how Prompt \#1 is used to generate a CFG from an NL use-case description.
-The prompt consists of five components, the final one being the input use case.
-The remaining four components are: \begin{enumerate} \item \textit{Role definition}: This specifies that the LLM should act as a software engineering expert.
+The prompt consists of five components, the last of which is the input use case, with the other four being: \begin{enumerate} \item \textit{Role definition}: This specifies that the LLM should act as a software engineering expert.

 \item \textit{Task instructions}: These provide high-level operational guidance.
 They describe how to extract nodes from the main, alternative, and extension flows; how to handle conditional branches; and how to ensure that there are no orphan nodes \cite{jaffar2010path}.